Always look on the bright side.

 Gluten-Free & Vegan Pumpkin Bread

-2.5 tbsp ground flax mixed with 3 tbsp warm water
+- 2 and 1/2 tablespoons ground flax mixed with 3 tablespoons warm water

 Pete and I like to toast ours and drizzle it with coconut oil.
 So good.

 Are you in the mood for pumpkin?
 Check out these great pumpkin recipes!

 - Amy’s Pumpkin Pie Pudding

 - Shirley’s Crustless Pumpkin Pie